 Cassandra (Cassie) Ramos is a Policy Associate who helps identify and implement strategies to support healthy eating for low-income families, including through the Supplemental Nutrition Assistance Program (SNAP).
 Before joining CSPI, she served as the HHMI Science Policy Fellow at Research!America supporting health research advocacy, and as a researcher at City of Hope investigating the links between obesity and breast cancer.
 She earned her PhD and MS in Biological Sciences, and her BS in Biochemistry and Molecular Biology.

-Sara Ribakove is a Policy Associate focused on reducing unhealthy food marketing to children and improving the nutritional quality of food for children in restaurants.
+Sara Ribakove is a Senior Policy Associate focused on reducing unhealthy food marketing to children and improving the nutritional quality of food for children in restaurants.
 Prior to joining CSPI in 2015, Sara worked for the Food Recovery Network, a non-profit working to reduce hunger and food waste.
 She is currently a graduate student at Georgetown University, where she is pursuing her Master’s in Business Administration, focused on responsible and ethical business practices and non-market strategy.
 She earned her B.A. in Public Health from the University of Rochester in 2014.

-Maya Sandalow is a Policy Associate at CSPI and focuses on SNAP access and health equity.
+Maya Sandalow is a Senior Policy Associate at CSPI and focuses on SNAP access and nutrition insecurity.
 Prior to joining CSPI, Maya worked at the Georgetown University Health Justice Alliance, interned with the food assistance team at the Center on Budget and Policy Priorities, and served as an AmeriCorps member at a San Francisco Department of Public Health primary care clinic.
 Maya holds a Master of Public Health from the Johns Hopkins Bloomberg School of Public Health and a bachelor’s degree from Claremont McKenna College.

 Chris Schmidt has been with CSPI since 1991.
 He currently serves as the Customer Service Manager.
 His primary responsibility is to coordinate and supervise the circulation, customer service and mailroom functions.